ljunggren/boozang-docs/README.md

 ###### Disable alers for AI repair (on test execution error)

-Don't show AI repair dialog when the element not found.
+Don't show AI repair dialog when the element is not found.

 *Note: This will never be shown when running in automation mode.*

 ###### Disable alerts for un-saved data

-Never show save test case dialog when leaving a test with un-saved data.
+Never show the save test case dialog when leaving a test with un-saved data.

 ###### Auto data-bind